 “Petitions.”

 Llarimar shook his head.
-“You aren’t hearing Petitions today, Lightsong.
+“You aren’t hearing Petitions today, your grace.
 Remember?”

-“No,” Lightsong said.
-“I have you to remember things like that for me.”
+“No. I have you to remember things like that for me.”

-“Very well,” Llarimar said, flipping a page over, “then consider it officially remembered that you have no Petitions today.
+“Well, then,” Llarimar said, flipping a page over, “consider it officially remembered that you have no Petitions today.
 Your priesthood will be otherwise employed.”

 “What?”
 Lightsong demanded.
 “Doing what?”

-“Watching reverently on the balcony, your grace.
+“Kneeling reverently in the courtyard, your grace.
 Our new queen arrives today.”

 Lightsong paused.
 I really need to pay more attention to politics.
-“Today?” he said.
+“Today?”

 “Indeed, your grace.
-Your king, our High God, will be married.”
+Our lord the God King will be married.”

 “So soon?”

-“As soon as she arrives, your Excellency.”
+“As soon as she arrives, your grace.”

-Interesting, he thought.
+Interesting, Lightsong thought.
 Susebron getting a wife.
-He’d be the only of the Returned who was married--the only one allowed to get married.
+The God King would be the only of the Returned who was married--the only one allowed to get married.
 Returned couldn’t parent children, save for the king, who had never drawn a breath as a living man.
 He had been a God from birth.

+“Your grace,” Llarimar said.
+“We will need a Lifeless Command in order to arrange our troops on the field outside the city to welcome the queen.”

+Lightsong raised an eyebrow.
+“We plan to attack her?”

+Llarimar gave him a flat look.

+Lightsong chuckled.
+“Fledgling,” he said, giving up one of the word of Commands that would let others control the city’s Lifeless.

+Of course, it wasn’t the core command, the one that would give a person complete control over Lightsong’s ten thousand lifeless.
+The word he’d given to Scoot would only allow a person to command the Lifeless in non-combat situations, and would expire after one day after its first use.
+Lightsong often though that the convoluted system of commands used to control the Lifeless was needlessly complex.
+However, being one of the four Gods to hold Lifeless commands did make him rather important at times.

-As the priests chatted quietly about preparations for the new queen’s arrival, Lightsong leaned back, folding his arms and resting against the side of the doorway.
+The priests began to chat quietly about preparations, and about the new queen.
+Lightsong waited, still thinking about Susebron and the impending wedding.
+He leaned back, folding his arms and resting against the side of the doorway.

 “Scoot?” he finally asked.

-“Yes, your Excellency?”
+“Yes, your grace?”

 “Did I have a wife?
 Before the Return, I mean.”

-Llarimar paused, then flipped his pages closed and looked up.
-“You know I cannot speak of the time before your Return, your Excellency.
+Llarimar paused.
+“You know I cannot speak of your life before your Return, Lightsong.
 I have done my best to avoid learning about it.
 Knowledge of your past life won’t do either of us any good.”

 Lightsong leaned his head back, resting it against the wall, looking up at the white ceiling.
 “I. . .remember a face, sometimes,” he said softly.
 “I think it might have been her.
 A beautiful face.”